18F/cv_faq/migratedcontent/coronavirus/basics/frequently-asked-questions-about-biosafety-and-covid-19.md

 #### Is a shipper's declaration required?
 What documentation is required for shipment?
 What if specimens are shipped on dry ice? ####

 A shipper's declaration is not required for UN 3373 Biological Substances, Category B shipped samples.
-If an Air Waybill is used, the “Nature and Quantity of Goods” box should show “UN 3373 Biological Substance, Category B” along with the number of packages.
+If an Air Waybill is used, the "Nature and Quantity of Goods" box should show "UN 3373 Biological Substance, Category B" along with the number of packages.
 If specimens are shipped on dry ice, include UN 1845, Dry Ice, 9, along with the net weight of the dry ice.
 See IATA PI 650 for additional information.

 For additional information, refer to the following: